combinaut/director/README.md

 Url "params" or "query" from the request will be passed on and merged with target path.
 Any url params in the target path will be preserved.

+### Original URL
+The original URL will be stored in the `director.original_url` request environment variable.
+This is sometimes useful when the application needs to know what the URL was before it was modified by Director.

 ### Chaining
 Alias lookups will chain if an alias `target_path` points to `source_path` of another.
 A `Director::AliasChainLoop` exception is raised if a cycle is detected in the alias chain in order to avoid infinite lookups.